wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 ### DPDK processes

-In order to run VNFs implemented as DPDK processes, no further operation is required, since the DPDK library has already been installed together with the vSwitch.
+In order to run VNFs implemented as DPDK processes, no further operations are required, since the DPDK library has already been installed together with the vSwitch.

 ## Compile the un-orchestrator